Ru-Tao/ruquartz/content/Core Pure 2/Hyperbolic functions.md

-- Hyperbolic functions are functions similar to the [[trigonometric functions]], but rather then being based on points on a unit circle like trigonometric functions are, hyperbolic functions are based on points on a hyperbola.
+- Hyperbolic functions are functions similar to the [[Trigonometric Functions]], but rather then being based on points on a unit circle like trigonometric functions are, hyperbolic functions are based on points on a hyperbola.
 - The hyperbola has the form $x^2-y^2=1$, similar to the unit circle that has the equation $x^2+y^2=1$.
 - The Cartesian coordinates for a point on this hyperbola are given by the functions $\cosh{x}$ and $\sinh{x}$.